braintrustdata/autoevals/README.md

 AutoEvals is a tool for quickly and easily evaluating AI model outputs.
 It comes with a variety of evaluation methods, including heuristic (e.g. Levenshtein distance), statistical (e.g. BLEU), and model-based (using LLMs).
+AutoEvals is developed by the team at [BrainTrust](https://braintrustdata.com/).

-Many of the model-based evaluations are adapted from OpenAI's excellent [evals](https://github.com/openai/evals), project but are implemented so you can flexibly run them on individual examples, tweak the prompts, and debug their outputs.
+AutoEvals uses a technique called model-graded evaluation for a variety of subjective tasks including fact checking, safety, humor, preference, and more.
+Many of these evaluations are adapted from OpenAI's excellent [evals](https://github.com/openai/evals) project but are implemented so you can flexibly run them on individual examples, tweak the prompts, and debug their outputs.

-You can also add your own custom prompts, and use AutoEvals to deal with adding Chain-of-Thought, parsing outputs, and managing exceptions.
+You can also add your own custom prompts, and use AutoEvals to easily deal with Chain-of-Thought, parsing outputs, and managing exceptions.

 ## Installation